 adopted in the project is - of course - expected.

-For discussing this, or any other possible topics about the projects,
+For discussing a possible topics for the projects, please contact

 office hours, or arrange an appointment by